PKUHPC/OpenSCOW/docs/docs/deploy/config/portal/shell.md

       return 0
     fi

+    if [ $# -gt 1 ];then
+      echo "Please enter only one file name.
+Multiple file names are not supported." return 0
+    fi

     result=$(echo $@ | grep "/")
     if [[ "$result" != "" ]]
     then
         echo "sdown does not support relative paths.
-Please enter the file name." else
+Please enter the file name." return 0
+    fi

+    if [ ! -f "$@" ]; then
+      echo  "File $@ does not exist."
+      return 0
+    fi

-      echo  "SCOW is downloading file $@ in directory `pwd`" echo  "This command is only valid for SCOW web shells." fi
+    echo  "SCOW is downloading file $@ in directory `pwd`" echo  "This command is only valid for SCOW web shells."
 }

 sopen () {